Database Connections

 MySQL & MariaDB

-To connect to the non-default scheme you need to specify schema name in the Database URL field:
+To connect to the non-default scheme you need to specify the schema name in the Database URL field:

 Database Drivers